ringo-framework/ringo/docs/source/development.rst

  .. hint::

-    If you not only add entities but also design the form, you can design the model and the form on the fly by reloaded the create, read or update page of the module, depending on which form you configure.
-The form will be rendered and you can see the result.
-Note, that saving data will work only if you complete all the following steps.
+    If you not only add entities but also design the form, you can see the result immediately by reloading the create, read or update page of the module, depending on which form you configure.
+This allows you a very nice workflow when it comes to filling your new module with life :) Note, that saving data will work only if you complete all the following steps.

  3. Generate the python code to be placed in the model file by calling::